 “Whimsical” still best describes the dining experience at EMP.
 Expect the unexpected.

 We never ordered off a printed menu, unlike my first visit four years ago.
-The waiter simply asked about allergies and questioned us about our preferences; dinner began shortly afterwards.
+The waiter simply asked about allergies and questioned us about our preferences; dinner began shortly afterward.
 Much like before, dishes were plated with great attention to detail.
 Most of the time, a fun twist ensued.
 The unknown is part of the experience.

 Center stage on the table, a large number of holiday wrapped gifts sat begging for our attention.
 We had a hunch it would probably be our first course (and not just decor).
 We were right.
-Well played, given Christmas was just a couple of weeks away.
+Well played, given Christmas was only a couple of weeks away.
 Designed to complement the caviar -with smoked sturgeon, cream cheese, bagels, and rye crisps-, a selection of small jars filled box after box: beet salad with apple & trout roe, smoked salmon with cucumber & pumpernickel, potato salad with mustard & quail egg, smoked mackerel & salmon with fennel.
 Boom!
 Welcome to Eleven Madison Park.
 Dinner’s only just begun.
 It took us a while to get through them all, mixing and matching as we went along.
 I love a place that encourages one to play with food.

 Once finished, we received jars of the famous EMP granola as a keepsake, along with a very carefully designed and curated copy of the night’s menu.

-Bucket-list worthy.
 It simply has to be experienced.

 One thought on “Eleven Madison Park: the sequel”

 Pingback: Gourmand Getaway: New York City – The Whet Palette